bentomhall/nih-system/homebrewery/world/player-options.md

 Starting at 3rd level, you can use your Arcane Manipulation feature when you make a Charisma check using Deception, Intimidation, or Persuasion and do not like the result to reroll the check.
 You must use the second result, and you must use this feature before any of the effects of that check are applied.

 #### Social Adept
-Starting at 7th level, you learn your choice of the fascinate or people-whisperer skill tricks.
+Starting at 7th level, you learn your choice of the fascinate or people whisperer skill tricks despite not meeting the level requirements.
 You also learn the find weakness skill trick even if you don't otherwise qualify.

 #### Mass Manipulation
 Starting at 14th level, when you use your Arcane Manipulation ability, you can spend spell slots to target more creatures.
 For each spell slot level spent, you can target an additional creature within range.